kextdev/cocos2d-iphone-multiview/README.md

 3.1 *** GL sharegroup - single textures for all views (for fps_images.png)

 Note: DirectorIOS/CCDirectorDisplayLink is default director.
- CCDirectorDisplayLinkMultiView don't restore GL context.
+ CCDirectorDisplayLinkMultiView don't restore GL context. switchDirector must call before any access to sharedDirector.